Posted in

 Notably, each medallion has a colour that relates to Princess’ Captain’s Circle loyalty program.
 First time cruisers are blue.
 2-3 trips and you upgrade to gold, then ruby for 4-5, followed by platinum for 5+ .
 Hardcore cruisers attain elite status (black) after 15 voyages or 150 nights at sea.

 The trouble is that when your Princess medallion is hung around your neck, everyone can see your status – and there’s a definite snobbery between travellers.
-Unlucky blue newbies – everyone is judging you.
+Unlucky blue level newbies – everyone is judging you.

 Conversations